Settings, Layers & Offline Maps

 Updating Maps

 When a newer version of a map you have is available, an update badge appears and an Update All button refreshes them in one go — keeping roads and POIs current.
+The badge also rides on the map's Layers button, so you see it without opening Settings.

 Enable, Disable & Delete